ros-navigation/docs.nav2.org/tutorials/docs/depth_ai_integration.rst

 What is Depth Anything 3 AI model?
 ----------------------------------

 Depth Anything 3 (DA3) is an AI model that predicts spatially consistent geometry from an arbitrary number of visual inputs, with or without known camera poses. `For more details <https://arxiv.org/abs/2511.10647>`_.
+In this tutorial, we are using ROS2 implementation of Depth Anything 3 `[2] <_2>`_, which provides the ROS 2 composable node to run the inference of the DA3 model.
+The attached image shows Rviz2 with two image views, one is showig the Color Image topic and other is showing Depth Image topic, published by DA3 ROS2 Node.

 .. image:: images/depth_ai_integration/depth_ai_nav2_costmap.png
   :width: 80%